RogueProeliator/indigo-plugins-plex-server-manager/README.md

 #Notable Actions
 ###Download Currently Playing Art / Download Currently Playing Art for Slot
 This allows you to download the various artwork associated with the currently playing media file of a client and, optionally, define a "no artwork available" image to use when none is found (or the client is disconnected).
-Use with the standard configuration dialog for a description of the fields, or it may be executed via script:
+Use with the standard configuration dialog for a description of the fields, or it may be executed via script:<br />
 ![](<Documentation/Doc-Images/PlexMediaServerManager_DownloadArtConfig.png>)